Summvs: Background

-The collaboration between the artists began in 2002, and Summvs promises to be the fifth and final installment in the series titled the Virus Series.
-The title Summvs refers to the Latin word "summa" (eng. sum) and "versus" (eng. towards); it serves as a metaphor for the work being oriented towards a collaborative result.
-The album features "Microon" compositions containing recordings of a 16th tone interval tuning piano—Piano Metamorfoseador Carrillo en Dieciseisavos de Tono.
-The album also features two covers of the track "By This River" originally composed by Brian Eno, Dieter Moebius, and Hans-Joachim Roedelius in 1977.
+Summvs is the fifth and final installment in the V.I.R.U.S. series, named for the initial letters of each release in the series: Vrioon (2002), Insen (2005), Revep (2006), utp_ (2008), and Summvs.
+The title Summvs refers to the Latin word "summa" (eng. sum) and "versus" (eng. towards), a metaphor for the work being oriented towards a collaborative result.
+The album's three "Microon" compositions utilize a 16th tone interval tuning piano designed by Mexican composer Julián Carrillo.
+The album also features two covers of the Brian Eno song "By This River", originally composed by Eno, Dieter Moebius, and Hans-Joachim Roedelius in 1977.

-The initial letters of the five albums in the series—Vrioon (2002), Insen (2005), Revep (2006), utp_ (2008), and Summvs (2011)—together form the word "Virus".

 Reception

 Mark Jarnes of The Japan Times commented "Sakamoto’s haunting piano-based arrangements — as well as his masterful understanding of silence — effortlessly coalesce with Nicolai’s digital rhythms and accompaniment, creating a work of musical art that is as provocative as it is meditative.
 OK, so technically because this album was pressed by German label Raster-Noton, it’s not strictly a Japanese release.
 However, Sakamoto’s contribution makes it a significant step forward for Japan’s avant-garde scene — not just musically, but also artistically".